basho/riak_cs_multibag/README.md

                 {"bag-C", "127.0.0.1", 10037}
                ]},

-              %% How often weight infromation are fetched from Riak.
+              %% How often weight information are fetched from Riak.
               %% Unit is in seconds, 900 means 15 minutes.
               {weight_refresh_interval, 900}
               ]},